 The KIDS FIRST: David L. Kirp Prize rewards students engaged in new or ongoing work that demonstrates a commitment, whether in education or other domains, to creating a better future for children and youth.
 The award of $2,500 is given to one UC Berkeley undergraduate student each year.
 The Prize recognizes students who have developed innovative strategies to increase opportunities for children and youth, as well as students who have demonstrated a commitment to improving the future of children and youth.

-In the first stage, students apply by submitting a resume and an essay of up to 500 words describing their innovation and/or ongoing engagement.
+Students apply by submitting a resume, two letters of support, and an essay of up to 1,000 words describing their innovation and/or ongoing engagement.
+More details and selection criteria are on the application.
 Submissions involving apps, models and pilot projects are welcome.
 All registered undergraduate students at UC Berkeley are eligible to apply.

 For more information contact Dr. Deborah Lustig: dlustig AT berkeley.edu, 510-643-7238.